rigidus/lido-improvement-proposals/LIPS/lip-3.md

 We can set up a minimum objection threshold that will make a fallback to the general vote, or a plain dismissal of the proposal.

-Due to security considerations this method should be rate limited voting and should not be used for time sensitive proposals
+Due to security considerations, this method should be rate-limited voting and should not be used for time-sensitive proposals

-A few kinds of proposal that qualify for easy-track:
+A few kinds of the proposal that qualify for easy-track:
 - Key limit increase requests from validators (the validator asks for the key limit increase, if there is no objection - the keys are provided).
 Filing an objection may require staking.
-- Grant programm (grants are allowed for the LEGO gnosis safe multisig, if there is no objection)
+- Grant programs (grants are allowed for the LEGO gnosis safe multisig if there is no objection)
 - Regular payments of rewards
 - Regular insurance payments (voting calls a specific function of transferring a limited amount of money)